 Predictive maintenance and adaptive control algorithms illustrate how these technologies are pushing back the boundaries of traditional I&C engineering.

-Instrumentation and control engineering (I&C) is a multi-faceted field that is constantly advancing thanks to innovation, and the improvement of industrial processes and production.
+Instrumentation and control engineering (I&C) is a multi-faceted field that is constantly advancing thanks to innovation, improved industrial processes and production.

 This section looks at the essential elements of professional development within this discipline and examines the predictive trends shaping its future.